MicrosoftDocs/sql-docs/docs/t-sql/functions/graph-id-from-node-id-transact-sql.md

 ## Remarks

-- Due to the performance overhead of parsing and validating the supplied character representation (JSON) of nodes, you should only use GRAPH_ID_FROM_NODE_ID where needed.
+- Due to the performance overhead of parsing and validating the supplied character representation (JSON) of nodes, you should only use `GRAPH_ID_FROM_NODE_ID` where needed.
 In most cases, [MATCH](../queries/match-sql-graph.md) should be sufficient for queries over graph tables.
-- For GRAPH_ID_FROM_NODE_ID to return a value, the supplied character representation (JSON) must be valid and the named `schema.table` within the JSON, must be a valid node table.
+- For `GRAPH_ID_FROM_NODE_ID` to return a value, the supplied character representation (JSON) must be valid and the named `schema.table` within the JSON, must be a valid node table.
 - If a graph ID is returned by the function, it's only guaranteed that it will be a valid integer.
 No checks are made whether the graph ID is present in the node table.
 - The data type and behavior of graph IDs are implementation specific details, and are subject to change.
 For example, you shouldn't assume that graph IDs in a given node table are sequential.

 ## Examples

-### Example 1

 The following example returns the internal graph ID for the nodes in the `Person` node table.